KhairilAriffinYahya/Khairil_TUM-Facade_Semantic_Segmentation/README.md

 # PointNet and PointNet++ for TUM-Facade

-This repo is PointNet++ and PointNet implementation for TUM-Facade.
+This repo is PointNet++ and PointNet semantic segmentation implementation for TUM-Facade.
 It is based off the repo by Xu Yan PointNet++ pytorch https://github.com/yanx27/Pointnet_Pointnet2_pytorch.
 It is usable in Google Colab 2023.

 ## Install following modules and packages